Glaucoma In Dogs

 Testing for glaucoma is done by using a small device called a tonometer to gently touch the eye and measure pressure inside the eye.
 It’s like the “puff” of air at the human eye doctor, but the pressure test can’t be felt, which is great for our pets.
 If the pressures are higher than normal, we walk you through what it means and discuss the options for treatment.

-Yes, glaucoma can be damaging to the delicate eye tissues because they get squeezed from all the pressure.
+Yes, glaucoma can be damaging to the delicate eye tissues because they can get damaged from all the pressure.
 Depending on how high the pressure is, glaucoma in dogs can cause sudden or slow blindness.
 It also causes migraine headaches.
 Because our dogs can’t tell us their head hurts or if they aren’t able to see as well, it’s important to measure the pressure to know if it is high.

-If you think your dog has glaucoma or an other eye problem, you should schedule an appointment at our office.
-We would love to meet your pets and talk with you about any eye condition your pet may have.
+We would love to meet your pet and talk with you about any eye condition your pet may have.
 Come visit us!